-Apple Dictation MicrophonesConsidering the purchase of a high-quality microphone for accurate Mac OSX speech recognition and voice control needs?
-Here we feature a few select external USB microphones for Mac users wanting a far better computer microphone than the tiny one that may be built into their MacBook or iMac computer -- or an Apple Cinema Display.
+Apple Dictation MicrophonesConsidering the purchase of a high-quality microphone for accurate Mac OSX speech recognition, Dragon Dictate, Siri, or voice control needs?
+Here we feature a few select external USB microphones for Mac users wanting a far better computer microphone than the tiny one that may be built into their MacBook or iMac computer or an Apple Cinema Display.

 Optimized For Mac Speech Uses

 USB Desktop Mics For Mac DictationWe find USB connected microphones to be the most reliable, hassle-free and straightforward way to deliver highly accurate voice interpretation for speech recognition on MacOS.
 They're also great for upping the quality of your online chat and Skype sessions, Podcast recording, voice-over work, and all your other vocal capture needs.